Workers Compensation Benefits Lawyer in Portland

 Time Off Work

-Beyond medical benefits, Oregon workers’ compensation system also provides for “time-loss” compensation.
+Beyond medical benefits, the Oregon workers’ compensation system also provides for “time-loss” compensation.
 These are payments designed to replace lost wages during the time you are medically unable to return to work at your pre-injury level.
 Time-loss benefits are classified as either “temporary total disability” (TTD) or “temporary partial disability” (TPD) benefits.

 Let’s start with TTD benefits, which are paid when you are unable to work at all.
 These benefits do not actually replace 100 percent of your lost wages.
 Instead, state law limits TTD payments to two-thirds (66 and 2/3 percent) of your “average weekly wage” prior to your accident.
 In no case can TTD benefits exceed a state-determined maximum benefit, which was $1,280.80 per week for new claims filed in 2018.
 There is also a minimum “floor” on TTD payments, which is the lesser of $50 per week or 90 percent of your pre-accident average weekly wages.